melentye/andrey-melentyev.com/src/2017-09-30_being-an-expat-in-stockholm.md

 Modified: 2017-10-30 22:40
 Status: draft
 Tags: expat, sweden, stockholm
-Summary: Some observations on my move to Stockholm, Sweden
+Summary: Some observations on my move to Stockholm, Sweden.

 # Being an expat in Stockholm, Sweden